Presanctified Liturgy: Wednesday in the 2nd Week

 Reading: Genesis 4:16-26

-Let Thy mercy, O Lord, be upon us, for we have set our hope in Thee.
+Tone 1: Let Thy mercy, O Lord, be upon us, according as we have hoped in Thee.

-Stichos: Rejoice in the Lord, ye righteous: It is fitting for the just to give praise.
+Stichos: Rejoice in the Lord, O ye righteous: praise is meet for the upright.

 Reading: Proverbs 5:15 - 6:3